nirakar24/Notification_System_Architecture/README.md

 ## Overview

-This notification system is designed to bdecouples event producers from notification delivery using **RabbitMQ** as the message broker and delivers updates to clients in real-time via **SignalR**.
+This notification system is designed to decouples event producers from notification delivery using **RabbitMQ** as the message broker and delivers updates to clients in real-time via **SignalR**.

 ## High-Level Flow